MichaelCurrin/instant-website/README.md

 ## Setup remotely

-1. Fork this project on Github.
+Fork this project on Github.

+## Netlify

-2. Sign into [Netlify](https://netlify.com) or create an account.
+1. Sign into [Netlify](https://netlify.com) or create an account.
-3. Create project, using the Github repo.
+1. Create project, using the Github repo.
-4. Wait for the site to deploy.
+1. Wait for the site to deploy.
-5. View the deploy URL.
+1. View the deploy URL.

+## Github Pages

+This is not in the scope of this project, It is possible to serve a React project on Github pages.
+For example, see [gitname/react-gh-pages](https://github.com/gitname/react-gh-pages)

 ## Local